Last updated on : 08 Nov, 2025

 Dandruff is a common scalp condition that causes white or greyish flakes of dead skin on your hair and shoulders.
-It can be itchy and embarrassing, but it’s not a severe medical condition.
+It can be itchy and embarrassing, but it’s generally not considered a severe medical condition [2].

 It occurs when the scalp’s natural renewal process speeds up, causing excess skin cells to accumulate and then shed.
-Dry skin, an oily scalp, fungal infections, or sensitivity to certain hair products can trigger this condition.
-Proper care and treatment of dandruff at home can help control it and maintain your scalp’s health.
+Dry skin, an oily scalp, fungal infections, or sensitivity to certain hair products can trigger this condition [7].

 Dandruff leads to the presence of white or grey skin flakes on the scalp and in the hair.
 These flakes may be more visible in darker hair, especially if they fall onto your shoulders.
 Additionally, you may experience dryness and itchiness on your scalp.